tensorflow/tensorflow/tensorflow/lite/g3doc/models/image_classification/overview.md

 performance, accuracy, and model size.
 For guidance, see
 <a href="#choose_a_different_model">Choose a different model</a>.

-If you are using a platform other than Android or iOS, or you are already familiar with the <a href="https://www.tensorflow.org/api_docs/python/tf/lite">TensorFlow Lite APIs</a>, you can download our starter image classification model and the accompanying labels.

-<a class="button button-primary" href="https://storage.googleapis.com/download.tensorflow.org/models/tflite/mobilenet_v1_1.0_224_quant_and_labels.zip">Download
-starter model and labels</a>

 ### Example applications

 We have example applications for image classification for both Android and iOS.